sitrox/schemacop/README_V3.md

   each other, or if there may be duplicate values.
 By default, this is false, i.e. duplicate values are allowed

+* `filter`
+  This option allows you to filter an array *before it is validated*.
+When using casting, this also filters the data returned by the validator.
+If the given value is a `Symbol`, the method with the given name will be executed on each array item in order to determine whether it is kept.
+If the given value is a `Proc`, it will be called for each array item to determine whether it is kept.
+Both functions or Procs are expected to return either `true` or `false`.

+  This is the inverse of option `reject`.

+* `reject`
+  This option allows you to filter an array *before it is validated*.
+When using casting, this also filters the data returned by the validator.
+If the given value is a `Symbol`, the method with the given name will be executed on each array item in order to determine whether it is removed.
+If the given value is a `Proc`, it will be called for each array item to determine whether it is removed.
+Both functions or Procs are expected to return either `true` or `false`.

+  This is the inverse of option `filter`.

 #### Contains

 The `array` node features the *contains* node, which you can use with the DSL